zendframework/zend-expressive/doc/book/helpers/url-helper.md

 >
 > If you started your project using the Expressive skeleton package, the
 > `UrlHelper` and `UrlHelperMiddleware` factories are already registered for
-> you, as is the `UrlHelperMiddleware` pre_routing pipeline middleware.
+> you, as is the `UrlHelperMiddleware` pipeline middleware.

 ## Using the helper in middleware